Varol Cagdas Tok

 Hash Collision Attacks (HashDoS)

 Hash tables are ubiquitous in language runtimes for mapping string keys to values.
-The insertion and lookup performance of a hash table depends on the distribution of keys across buckets.
 If many keys hash to the same bucket, the table degrades to a linked list scan, with O(n) lookup instead of O(1).

 In 2011, Alexander Klink and Julian Wälde demonstrated that most web frameworks of the time used hash functions without randomization, making it possible to construct a large set of strings that all hashed to the same value in a specific language's hash table implementation.
-An HTTP POST request body with thousands of form fields, all with names chosen to collide in the hash table, consumed CPU proportional to the square of the number of fields during the server's parsing of the POST body.
+An HTTP POST request body with thousands of form fields with names chosen to collide in the hash table consumed CPU proportional to the square of the number of fields during POST body parsing.

 A request with 100,000 colliding keys could consume several minutes of CPU time to parse.
-The attack required knowledge of the hash function used by the target language, which is deterministic and publicly known for unseeded hash functions.
-This was a critical vulnerability because POST body parsing happens before request routing and authentication, the application cannot decide not to parse it.
+This was a critical vulnerability because POST body parsing happens before request routing and authentication: the application cannot decide not to parse it.

 The fix was hash randomization: using a randomly seeded hash function for runtime hash tables (Java's HashMap randomized starting with JDK 7u6; Python added hash randomization in 3.3 with PYTHONHASHSEED; Perl and Ruby adopted similar changes).
-With a random seed, an attacker cannot precompute collisions, the seed is unknown and changes between process restarts.
+With a random seed, an attacker cannot precompute collisions.

 Database Query Exhaustion

 Database queries are expensive relative to most other application operations.
-Applications that allow user input to influence query structure, not through SQL injection, but through legitimate query parameterization, can expose expensive operations.
+Applications that allow user input to influence query structure, through legitimate query parameterization rather than SQL injection, can expose expensive operations.

 Sort and pagination: an unbounded sort request against a large table may require the database to sort the full result set before returning the first page.
-An attacker requesting a very large page size on a sort that cannot use an index forces a full sort of the table.
 LIMIT clauses applied after sorting do not prevent the sort from completing.

-Aggregation: queries involving GROUP BY, COUNT, SUM, or similar aggregation against large tables without appropriate indexes are expensive.
-If the application allows users to request aggregated reports without authentication or rate limiting, these queries can exhaust database CPU and connection pool capacity.
+Aggregation: queries involving GROUP BY, COUNT, SUM, or similar aggregation against large tables without appropriate indexes exhaust database CPU and connection pool capacity.
+Applications allowing users to request aggregated reports without authentication or rate limiting are particularly exposed.

-Full-text search without limits: full-text search indexes are efficient for common queries, but wildcard prefix searches and searches for very common terms may require large index scans.
+Full-text search without limits: wildcard prefix searches and searches for very common terms may require large index scans.
 Limiting search query complexity and enforcing per-user query rate limits are the primary defenses.

 The Detection Problem

-Application-layer attacks are hard to detect automatically for the reason stated at the outset: the traffic is syntactically legitimate.
-An HTTP request from an attacker looks like an HTTP request from a legitimate user.
+Application-layer attacks are hard to detect automatically because the traffic is syntactically legitimate.
 The distinguishing characteristics are behavioral:

 • Request rate per IP higher than the distribution of legitimate users